Zoran Marušić: 2011–12 season

-During the first half of 2011–12 Serbian First League season, Marušić was mostly played with youth team and did not make any appearances for the first team.
-At the beginning of the spring half-season, Marušić was used as a back-up player several times, but after solid games and injuries of some standard players, Marušić also started 9 matches on the field.
-He usually played as a defensive midfielder, but he also appeared as a centre-back sometimes.
-He collected 13 caps at total, scoring 1 goal.
+During the first half of 2011–12 Serbian First League season, Marušić mostly played with the youth team and did not make any appearances for the first team.
+At the beginning of the spring half-season, he was a back-up player several times, but after solid games and injuries of some standard players, he also started 9 matches on the field.
+He usually played as a defensive midfielder, but he also appeared as a centre-back.
+He collected 13 caps, scoring 1 goal.

 2012–13 season

 After Boban Dmitrović's and Rašo Babić's retirements, Marušić started the 2012–13 Serbian First League season as a centre-back, pairing with Nemanja Miletić.
-During the first half season, Sloga have many problems in defense, because of insufficient experienced players and a lot of goals conceded.
-New coach, Neško Milovanović brought Nenad Živanović for the second half-season, who played 7 matches, and then he left the club because of private causes, so Marušić returned on the stopper place.
-However, he injured before the end of season, Stefan Drašković replaced him in defense line.
+During the first half season, Sloga had many problems in defense, because of insufficient experienced players and a lot of goals conceded.
+A new coach, Neško Milovanović brought Nenad Živanović for the second half-season, who played 7 matches, and then left the club due to personal reasons, so Marušić returned in the stopper position.
+However, he was injured before the end of season, Stefan Drašković replaced him in defense line.
 Marušić collected 28 league and 1 cup appearances for the season.